 Good corrosion resistance is imparted by 16-25% Cr additions, but can be significantly improved by further additions.
 For instance, Alloy 316L benefits from the addition of molybdenum to improve resistance to pitting and crevice corrosion in chloride environments.
 Alloy 254 contains significant levels nickel, molybdenum and copper to further enhance corrosion resistance in aggressive environments, making it suited to brackish or polluted water contact, or in applications containing halide ions (chloride, bromide, fluoride) where it can be a cost-effective alternative to more expensive nickel and titanium alloys in such environments.

-The range of Fermonic® 50 grades provide more than double the strength of Alloy 316L for instance, benefiting from controlled nitrogen additions to strengthen the austenitic structure.
+The range of Fermonic® 50 grades (also known as Nitronic® 50 – a trademark of AK Steel Corporation) provide more than double the strength of Alloy 316L for instance, benefiting from controlled nitrogen additions to strengthen the austenitic structure.
 Higher strength allows section sizes to be reduced, whilst retaining the favourable characteristics of austenitic grades in general.
-The Fermonic® 60 product is more specialised – it has superior galling resistance resulting from additions of manganese and silicon, making it preferable for applications where there is repeated movement/sliding or frequent assembly/disassembly.
+The Fermonic® 60 product (also known as Nitronic® 60 – a trademark of AK Steel Corporation) is more specialised – it has superior galling resistance resulting from additions of manganese and silicon, making it preferable for applications where there is repeated movement/sliding or frequent assembly/disassembly.

 |Alloy||Common Name||Related Specifications||Tensile Strength||Proof Test||Elongation|

 |515 (75)||205 (30)||35|

 |Fermonic 50 – High Strength / Extra High Strength||UNS S20910 XM-19||1.3964